lndreviews/website/index.md

 side-effect).

 <span class="question">Who should take part?</span> &nbsp;Anyone who wants to
-learn about contributing to LND .
+learn about contributing to LND.
 All are welcome to come and ask questions!

 <span class="question">What's the benefit for participants?</span>